liweinan/deepseek-answers/files/nested-hell.md

 # Nested Hell

-Nested Hell (嵌套地狱) is a term in programming used to describe problems caused by overly nested structures in code.
+Nested Hell is a term in programming used to describe problems caused by overly nested structures in code.
 This situation typically occurs when:

 1. **Multiple layers of nesting**: Code has too many layers of if-else, for loops, try-catch, or other control structure nesting
 2. **Callback hell**: Especially in JavaScript, nesting of multiple asynchronous callback functions (also known as "Callback Hell")